 The Family Planning Prop 56 directed payment is a payment arrangement, which directs MCOs to pay a uniform and fixed dollar amount add-on payment for specific family planning services to eligible network providers based on the utilization and delivery of qualifying services for eligible enrollees covered under the contract.
-The preprints for this payment initiative have been approved for two prior rating periods and the renewal version applicable to the current rating period is anticipated to be submitted to CMS for approval no later than December 31, 2021, with no changes to major terms and conditions.
+The preprints for this payment initiative have been approved for two prior rating periods and the renewal version applicable to the current rating period is pending CMS approval, with no changes to major terms and conditions.